carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

         5. ✅variables moved to the Model of the MVU architecture

     5. minimize the usage of OOP
-        6. rather use functional programming
+        6. 🔃rather use functional programming
-            5. Optional & Stream – gj
+            5. ✅Optional & Stream – gj
-            6. not very natural requirement in Java
+            6. ✅not very natural requirement in Java
     6. automatic “destructors” for the transformations.
 The idea got gradually bigger.
 Defined a set of operations to handle the whole drawing part of the app

         7. Drawable framework (is it?)